Pulsar kick: Observation

-It is generally accepted today that the average pulsar kick ranges from 200–500 km/s.
+It is generally accepted today that the average pulsar kick ranges from 200 to 500 km/s.
 However, some pulsars have a much greater velocity.
-For example, the hypervelocity star B1508+55 has been reported to have a speed of 1100 km/s and a trajectory leading it out of the galaxy.
+For example, the hypervelocity star B1508+55 has been reported to have a speed of 1,100 km/s and a trajectory leading it out of the galaxy.
 An extremely convincing example of a pulsar kick can be seen in the Guitar Nebula, where the bow shock generated by the pulsar moving relative to the supernova remnant nebula has been observed and confirms a velocity of 800 km/s.

 Of particular interest is whether the magnitude or direction of the pulsar kick has any correlation with other properties of the pulsar, such as the spin axis, magnetic moment, or magnetic field strength.
 To date, no correlation has been found between the magnetic field strength and the magnitude of the kick.
 However, there is some contention over whether a correlation between spin axis and kick direction has been observed.
 For many years, it was believed that no correlation existed.
 In studies of the Vela and Crab pulsars, jets have been observed which are believed to align with the spin axis of the pulsar.
 Since these jets align very closely with the bow shock as well as the directly measured velocity of the pulsars, this is considered strong evidence that these pulsars have kicks aligned with their spin axis.
 It is also possible to measure the spin axis of a pulsar using the polarization of its radiation, and a recent study of 24 pulsars has found a strong correlation between the polarization and kick direction.
 Such studies have always been fraught with difficulty, however, since uncertainties associated with the polarization measurement are very large, making correlation studies troublesome.